-The 29th annual Society for Features Journalism Excellence-in-Features Awards honor the craft of feature storytelling and the people who do it for a living at news organizations or as freelancers.
-All entries must have been published in print or online between Jan.
-1, 2016, and Dec.
-31, 2016.
+The 30th annual Society for Features Journalism Excellence-in-Features Awards honor the craft of feature storytelling and the people who do it for a living at news organizations and wire services.
+All entries – other than those in the Best Features Website, Digital Channel or App category –must have been published in print or online between Jan.
+1, 2017, and Dec.
+31, 2017.

 First-place winners in each category will receive $300.
-Winners will be announced in June and honored at SFJ’s national conference in Kansas City, Mo., in September.
+Winners will be announced in June and honored at SFJ’s national conference in New Orleans.

-The cost of each entry is $45 for all writing, online and video entries; $60 in the Best Niche Product and Best Features Section categories; and $25 for student entries.
+The cost of each entry is $45 for all professional writing, online and video entries, and $60 in the Best Niche Product, Best Digital Presence, and Best Features Section categories.
+Student entries are $25.

 Feature treatment of an arts and entertainment topic – such as architecture, art, books, dance, movies, music, opera, television or theater.
 Entries can be a single trend story, interview or feature story.
 Each entry consists of one story.

 Tight, bright writing of fewer than 1,000 words.
 A word count is required with each entry; entries exceeding the limit will be disqualified.
 Enter the word count in the Comments, Credits & Other Info field on the entry form.
 Each entry consists of one story.

 A single story focusing on food, not including reviews or commentary.
 Can be a trend story, personality profile, narrative piece, how-to or other feature treatment of a food topic.
 Each entry consists of one story.

 Feature treatment of any lifestyle, A&E or news topic that has multiple parts.
 Sidebars accepted.
 Can include a written explanation of not more than 250 words on how the story was reported.
 Each entry consists of the stories that comprise the series or project.
 Multiple bylines accepted.

 A single story told in a narrative style, using techniques such as character development, use of dialogue, sense of place, scene building, narrative arc and adherence to theme.
 Each entry consists of one story.